 The Stevenson Center is fortunate to partner each year with many exemplary agencies and organizations across the United States that are devoted to public service.
 The following represent our 2022-2023 professional practice and graduate assistantship sites.
 Many thanks to all our partners!

 The following long-standing partnerships are integral to the Stevenson Center's mission.
 The Stevenson Center is proud to work with these organizations that give students the skills and insight they need to support communities around the globe while serving as leaders in their fields.

 The Stevenson Center has a two-fold relationship with AmeriCorps.
 First, we welcome AmeriCorps alums to our ACED Fellows Program.
 Service with AmeriCorps fulfills the requirement for one year of full-time experience in community development or social services.
-We also have a partnership that allows some of our current students to serve as AmeriCorps Members during their graduate assistantship and/or Fellowship.
+In 2005, we started a partnership that allows some of our current students to serve as AmeriCorps Members as well.

 A full term with City Year fulfills the service requirement for admission as an ACED Fellow.
 The Stevenson Center is a proud City Year Alumni University Partner, supporting City Year National Service Scholars.

 Founded in 1979 and headquartered in Washington, D.C., the National Peace Corps Association is the nation’s leading 501(c)(3) nonprofit organization connecting and championing Returned Peace Corps Volunteers and the Peace Corps community.
 It provides service and education opportunities that build on the Peace Corps experience, and it is also the longest-standing advocate for an independent and robust Peace Corps.